hyosubkim/bayes-toolbox/.ipynb_checkpoints/README-checkpoint.md

 ## Why is this useful?
 By wrapping model definitions of Bayesian generalized linear models into convenient functions, BST aims to make it easier to run Bayesian analyses that are analogous to some of the most commonly used frequentist tests in the behavioral and neural sciences (think t-tests, ANOVAs, regression).
 I originally started working on BST because I wanted to be able to utilize Bayesian statistics in my own research without having to code each model up from scratch, as that itself can be a barrier (especially when there is the temptation to fall back into frequentist habits using one-liners from `statsmodels`).
 Soon, I realized that this project may actually lower the bar to entry into the wonderful world of Bayesian statistics for others as well, and so here we are.

+BST is also useful if you're going through the DBDA textbook and want to see how to implement the models in PyMC 4.0.
+However, this project is still a work in progress and does not cover all of the models in DBDA.
+For a much more complete Python-ic implementation (in PyMC3), see Jordi Warmenhoven's [repo](https://github.com/JWarmenhoven/DBDA-python).

+Please note that the models all utilize fairly uninformative, diffuse priors, which are, for the most part, the exact same ones used in the Kruschke text.
+An easy way to modify the priors, or any part of the model, for that matter, is to print the function (add two question marks after the function name) and copy it over to your editor.

 ## Dependencies
 Some of the main libraries used in this project: